 Once somebody makes a data access request, you must acknowledge receipt within 10 days.
 You've normally got 45 days to provide the information.
 You can extend this by a further 45 days if it proves reasonably necessary, but you must let the consumer know you are doing this before the original 45-day deadline.

 This example from RSG tells customers how to make a data access request.
 It could be improved with clearer language and a bullet-pointed list rather than a continuous paragraph, but it covers all the information so it's adequate:

 Equal Service and Price

-What you can't do is make the availability or price of your products and services dependent on whether or not the consumer exercises any of their CCPA rights.
-In other words, you can't charge more or refuse service because the customer has:
+You can't make the availability or price of your products and services dependent on whether or not the consumer exercises any of their CCPA (CPRA) rights.

 Note that complaining or taking legal action over alleged breaches of these rights is itself a way of exercising the rights.
 That means you can't stop service or increase the price just because a customer has complained about you breaching the CCPA.

-As part of upholding the five rights, the CCPA specifically details information that you must provide:
+As part of upholding the user rights, the CCPA (CPRA) specifically details information that you must provide:

 - In a special website section covering California privacy rights (if you have one)